cultureandempire/cultureandempire.github.io/cande.md

 Money is a funny thing.
 Too little, and the community starves (I'll return to this later).
 Too much, and it rots.
 It is important to understand why each contributor is there at all. *What are their economic motives?* Even in a volunteer community, every person is there for self-interested reasons.

-In ZeroMQ, we originally started with a small paid team and moved after two years to a community of volunteers through the pragmatic, if not very gentle, tactic of running out of money and having to fire the developers.
+In ZeroMQ, we originally started with a small paid team and moved after two years to a community of volunteers through the pragmatic -- if not very gentle -- tactic of running out of money and having to fire the developers.
 A few disappeared to other jobs, some came back as contributors, and the project became more exciting and fun than before.
 People contribute to ZeroMQ because they need it in their own projects, and if they spend a little time making it better, that can earn them or save them many times more.

 When you work for someone else, you will make what he or she wants.
 When you work for yourself, you will make what you need.
 It is so very different.
 People with money yet no skill or taste are the riffraff of society.
 We despise paid contributors to Wikipedia, paid bloggers, and paid moderators on Reddit, because we know that the opinions they express are almost by definition false.
 Would a blogger paid by Hollywood criticize the new summer blockbuster?